soverenio/docs/docs/user-guide/overview.md

 ## Dashboards summary

 Soveren provides [a number of dashboards](https://app.soveren.io/).
 Most of them should be self explanatory, but in a nutshell here's what you find on them.
-Pictures below are just to convey a general idea, they are constantly updated along with all the product enhancements that we are doing.
+Pictures below are just to convey the general idea, they are constantly updated along with all the product enhancements that we are doing.

 ### Overview